 LAST SUMMER I TESTIFIED BEFORE THE UNITED STATES SENATE SUBCOMMITTEE ON ANTITRUST AND MONOPOLY.

-At that time, my Deputy Jean Benoy and I presented facts as to the impact of the energy shortage at that time on the people of North Carolina, the business community and government itself.
+At that time, my Deputy Jean Benoy and I presented facts as to the impact of the energy shortage on the people of North Carolina, the business community and government itself.